Brandon Williams resigns from EBR civil service board after long fight to hold two government jobs

 At a special meeting of the civil service board Monday, Brandon Williams stepped down as its leader and as a member, effective Tuesday.

-The move clears the way for the East Baton Rouge Parish Metro Council to name a replacement, and the panel is scheduled to do so Monday afternoon.
-It is expected to name non-profit employee and National Guard veteran Bill Johannessen to the position.
+The East Baton Rouge Parish Metro Council met later Monday afternoon and named non-profit employee and National Guard veteran Bill Johannessen to replace Williams.

 This month, the Louisiana Supreme Court unanimously upheld the state's 1st Circuit Court of Appeal ruling in January that Williams could not be on both the civil service board and the Louisiana Housing Commission's board.
 Under Louisiana law, a person cannot hold those two government positions at the same time.